Insert a Table in the Editor Widget

 6. Choose your desired number of columns and rows with the column/row selector: The column and row interface appears after clicking the Insert Table button, allowing users to choose how many rows and columns their table will have.

-7. Left-click into any cell to view the table menu: Left clicking any cell in a table that's inserted into an Editor Widget will cause the table menu to appear.
+7. Left-click into any cell to view the table menu: The Table Menu of a table inserted inside an Editor Widget is highlighted.

 Note: